116th Cavalry Brigade Combat Team: Operation Iraqi Freedom III

 In the early part of 2004 the 116th Cavalry Brigade was alerted for a mobilization to support Operation Iraqi Freedom.
 In June that year the entire brigade deployed for 18 months.
 The brigade spent the first six months at Fort Bliss, TX and Fort Polk, LA training for their combat mission.

 The majority of the brigade arrived in Iraq late 2004.
-The 116th Cavalry Brigade was assigned to the northern part of Iraq, primarily in and around the oil-rich city of Kirkuk with elements occupying FOB Warrior, FOB McHenry and Gains Mills.
+The 116th Cavalry Brigade was assigned to the northern part of Iraq, primarily in and around the oil-rich city of Kirkuk with elements occupying FOB Warrior, FOB McHenry and FOB Gaines' Mill.
 For nearly a full year the soldiers of the 116th Cavalry Brigade conducted full spectrum operations in and around Kirkuk, stabilizing the region for national elections, and training the Iraqi Army and police forces.

 The Iraq deployment marked the first time in the 116th Cavalry Brigade's history that the entire brigade had deployed together.
 This was also the first time that the 116th shoulder sleeve insignia was authorized to be worn as the Shoulder Sleeve Insignia – Former Wartime Service (often referred to as a combat patch).

 As a cavalry unit, many soldiers serving in the brigade during the deployment were authorized to wear the gold combat spurs.

 In November 2005 the 116th Cavalry Brigade redeployed to the United States.
 After redeployment the 116th Cavalry was officially redesignated from 116th Cavalry Brigade to 116th Cavalry Brigade Combat Team.